JetBrains-Research/TestSpark/README.md

 ### Generating Tests for Lines
 TestSpark uses EvoSuite to automatically generate tests for Java code lines.
 Two clicks are required from the user for the tests to be generated.

+### Working with test cases
+After receiving the results, the user can interact with the test cases in various ways.
+They can view the result (whether it's passed or failed), select, delete, modify, reset and execute the tests to update the results.

 ### Coverage Table
 Basic statistics for the test suite in form of a table.